sean-nicholas/arrowtab/README.md

 ArrowTab is particularly **useful for business applications**, where power users need to prioritize **high productivity**.

-Instead of hitting `Tab` a thousand times, you can simply use the arrow keys to indicate the direction and jump to the next input, button, or link you want to select.
+Instead of hitting `Tab` repeatedly, you can simply use the arrow keys to indicate the direction and jump to the next input, button, or link you want to select.

-ArrowTabs defaults work pretty good but they are not always a plug and play solution.
+ArrowTab's default settings work well, but they are not always a plug-and-play solution.
 It helps if you build your app with ArrowTab in mind.
-For example: Aligning your focusables into a grid, thinking about the placement of your navigation, etc. The idea is that you integrate ArrowTab into your app from the beginning.
-Not to add it as an afterthought.
+For example, aligning your focusable elements into a grid and considering the placement of your navigation.
+The idea is to integrate ArrowTab into your app from the beginning, not to add it as an afterthought.

 ## Input Behavior Changes

 ArrowTab slightly modifies the behavior of some input elements to enhance keyboard navigation.
 For example, number inputs will not change their value when using the up and down arrow keys; instead, the focus will move to the element above or below.

 To revert to the native behavior, press `Shift` + `Arrow Key`.

 ## Installation